Making sure children know they have a voice is an important task. Learn how to teach your child to be assertive, with peers or adults.

 You can do this by supporting your child’s ideas and asking for his thoughts and opinions.
 Provide plenty of opportunities for him to speak for himself.
 When conflict arises, talk about different ways he could’ve responded so he knows what to do next time.

-You’ll also want to protect his personal boundaries, whether physical or emotional.
+Protect his boundaries, whether physical or emotional.
 Don’t shy away from his strong opinions or suppress difficult feelings he may have.
 Finally, give him a choice when appropriate—this reassures him that his voice matters.

-Discovering how to teach your child to be assertive will help him stand up for himself and voice his opinion.
+Discovering how to teach your child to be assertive can help him stand up for himself and voice his opinion.
 Even when an older child demands their stick at the playground.

 Get more tips: